Opuntia: Taxonomy

 When Carl Linnaeus published Species Plantarum in 1753 – the starting point for modern botanical nomenclature – he placed all the species of cactus known to him in one genus, Cactus.
 In 1754, the Scottish botanist Philip Miller divided them into several genera, including Opuntia.
 He distinguished the genus largely on the form of its flowers and fruits.

 Considerable variation of taxonomy occurs within Opuntia species, resulting in names being created for variants or subtypes within a species, and use of DNA sequencing to define and isolate various species.
+The tendency towards hybridization also creates a tendency towards classifying what should be a specific subspecies of Opuntia into one of the larger umbrella species because different variations in form are assumed to be due to hybridization.